euLita/cubos2022_2/README.md

 Selection process Cubos Academy
 -

-_These problems are from the first period, at the time I was participating in a selection process to win a scholarship.
+_These problems are from the first period, when I was participating in a selection process to win a scholarship.
+I tried three times in a row and didn't pass in any of the 3 attempts._<br>
-  I did it 3 times in a row and was not considered._
+**And no, I didn't give up.**